Treating antipsychotic weight gain

 If an antipsychotic has caused significant weight gain, newer weight treatments (like GLP-1 medicines) can be discussed.

-In our analysis of de-identified U.S. psychiatric records, this step was missing 77% of the time it should have happened.
+Across de-identified U.S. psychiatric records, we found this step was missed about 77% of the time it should have happened.

 - This medication has caused weight gain - what are my options, including newer treatments?